 with his internationally successful pop band, 'The Vamps'.

 Connor Ball, from Hatton, Warwickshire, began learning guitar when he was in Year 8 at Henley; he is pictured above playing at our school's outdoor ampitheatre.
 Miss Blyth, his Music teacher, still remembers what a talented musician he was at school, and so she wasn't a bit surprised by his international success.
 You can see Connor performing an early recording here at Henley here!
 Imagine Mr Discenza's surprise when Connor recently invited him to see him play live at the Genting Arena, Birmingham!
 Well done, Connor, on all your very well deserved success!
 We're very proud of you.
 You can find out more about the band and their next arena tour by clicking here.

 Past pupil Truly can currently be seen on ITV's first season of the Voice.
 She 'truly' is the girl with the Truly Scrumptious voice, performing in the indie genre on the popular ITV talent show.
+Truly feels now is her chance to make her mark on the music industry.
 See her perfoming on the Voice here.

 Former student Layla Manoocheehri is a professional singer, West End Performer and also works in A&R. She worked at Syco, a joint venture between Simon Cowell and Sony Music, which is responsible for producing some of the world’s most successful music, film and television.
 She now works with Open Mic UK.
 She was featured in both Pop Idol and, more recently, the X Factor, as well as having appeared on the West End stage.
 She also writes her own music, co-writing Lisa Stansfield’s Treat Me Like A Woman.

 Layla was responsible for finding and developing new artists, writers and producers for Syco and has worked on successful shows such as The X Factor and Britain's Got Talent to name a few!
 See her top tips to getting into the industry here!